MasonEgger/website/my_site/content/blog/new_website.md

 learned that Medium is starting a [membership program](https://medium.com/membership) where you will have to pay to get full access to the site.
-As someone who founded [UnlockedEdu](https://unlockededu.org)(see my projects section) and doesn't believe that knowledge should be hidden behind a pay wall, this pissed me off.
-I had been putting off updating my website and moving forward, but I do believe the Medium situation was the straw that broke the camels back.
+As someone who founded [UnlockedEdu](https://unlockededu.org)(see my projects section) and doesn't believe that knowledge should be hidden behind a pay wall, this just didn't sit right with me.
+I had been putting off updating my website and moving forward, but I do believe the Medium situation was the straw that broke the camel's back.
 I will still have to publish there due to work (when I write public blogs) but I will write a post with a link to the blog.
 I don't think I can republish it under this site since it is technically the property of my company (No